PelionIoT/pelion-aws-lambda-webhook-example/README.md

 If all goes well, you should get a **204** response back.

-- Next, enable pre-subscriptions for LwM2M resources that you want to be stored in Elasticsearch:
+- Next, enable pre-subscriptions for LwM2M resources that you want to be sent to Elasticsearch.
+Subscriptions and pre-subscription can be managed with the [v2/subscriptions](https://developer.pelion.com/docs/device-management-api/connect/#/Device%20data%20-%20subscriptions) REST API endpoint on Pelion.

 Replace `/object/instance/resource` with a resource that your device application has enabled for GET operations.
 For example, if your devices are running the [mbed-os-example-application](https://github.com/armmbed/mbed-os-example-pelion), then you can use **3200/0/5501**, which is a digital counter that updates once a second.